ColinSather/Stockton_Assignments/README.md

 1. Most academic dishonesty policies result in immediate expulsion.
 2. If you do not understand the concepts covered in the code you will fail programming exams.
-3. The solutions in this repository are not 100% correct.
+3. The solutions in this repository are not 100%

-## Notes to Self
-Delete package labeled "Important" in `CSCI_2102/Random Graphics GUI`